Detecting regime transitions in time series using dynamic mode decomposition: Dynamic mode decomposition and Koopman modes

-with $b = \Phi^\dagger x_{k}$.
+with $b_k = \Phi^\dagger x_{k}$.
 We are given data sets $X$ and $X^\prime$ with $M\gg m$ snapshots collected at intervals of length $\Delta t$.
 We split these time series into windows of temporal length $m\Delta t$ and reconstruct the field by means of DMD for each of the windows.
-Typically, the matrices $X$ and $X^\prime$ are skinny and tall with the number of snapshot smaller than the dimension $n$ of the snapshots $x$.
+In the following Section we consider $\delta t=\Delta t$ for our analyses, which is the typical situation in time series analysis.
+However in case of artificially produced data it may be advantageous to choose $\delta t \ll \Delta t$ to achieve better DMD analyses.
+Since the aim of this work is the detection of a breakdown of the DMD reconstruction and we are not interested in the optimal way to perform DMD analysis, we use $\delta t =\Delta t$.
+Typically, the matrices $X$ and $X^\prime$ are skinny and tall with the number of snapshots $m$ smaller than the dimension $n$ of a snapshot $x$.
 The reconstruction error is local in time and we reconstruct $M/m$ time windows of temporal length $m\Delta t$.
-If the dynamics is in equilibrium at time $t_k$, evolving on an attractor with dimension $d_{\rm{a}}\ll d$ we expect that the reconstruction error $\E(t_k,r)$ is large for $r\le r_a$ with $r_a\sim\O(d_{\rm{a}})$, and then rapidly decreases for larger values of $r$.
-If the dynamics is, on the other hand, not in equilibrium at time $t_k$ and experiences the full phase space dimension $d$, the value of $r$ needed for good reconstruction may be larger than the the chosen $m$, based on previous knowledge of the equilibrium dynamics.
+If the dynamics is in equilibrium at time $t_k$, evolving on an attractor with dimension $d_{\rm{a}}\ll d$ we expect that (for a sufficiently small sampling time) the reconstruction error $\E(t_k,r)$ is large for $r\le r_a$ with $r_a\sim\O(d_{\rm{a}})$, and then rapidly decreases for larger values of $r$.
+If the dynamics is, on the other hand, not in equilibrium at time $t_k$ and experiences the full state space dimension $d$, the value of $r$ needed for good reconstruction may be larger than the value $r$, which was chosen based on previous knowledge of the equilibrium dynamics.
 More importantly, the fast attraction towards the attractor with rate $\lambda_{\rm{relax}}$ may not be resolved by $\delta t$ if $\delta t \gg 1/\lambda_{\rm{relax}}$, implying a bad reconstruction with large values of $\E(t_k,r)$.
-The latter point we will see is crucial in identifying transitions.
+We will see that the latter point is crucial in identifying transitions.